open-mmlab/mmgeneration/configs/sngan_proj/README.md

 ```
 TOTAL_ITERS = TOTAL_ITERS_MMGEN / n_disc
 ```
-where `total_iters` and `total_iters` denote total training iterations in our implementation and others.

 We also provide converted pre-train models from [Pytorch-StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN).
 To be noted that, in Pytorch Studio GAN, **inplace ReLU** is used in generator and discriminator.